 2. Enhanced Security at End Points

 It is no secret that security is essential in this day in age.
 It is imperative that confidential data and personal information are not leaked or mishandled.
 MDM can provide additional security features by encrypting data.
 A recent study conducted by Tenable found malware was downloaded by mobile devices in 39% of respondents, and 21% of respondents have had a security breach through the utilization of their BYOD strategy.
 In addition to malware, data can be compromised through the physical means of someone stealing the device.
-If a device is stolen or misplaced, MDM solutions let IT professionals remotely wipe the devices as well as lock users out of the devices.
+If a device is stolen or misplaced, IT professionals can remotely wipe the devices as well as lock users out of the devices.

 3. Controlling User Content

 The implementation of MDM solutions can assist IT professionals in controlling the content that users are able to access.
 Policies can be set so that users can only access approved content, limiting users’ ability to access unapproved sites that could compromise the entire network.
 IT professionals can monitor the data consumption of each device and can limit the bandwidth the user is allowed to consume to reduce bottlenecks in the network.
-Another feature of MDM solutions is geofencing capabilities, in which the IT staff can be notified if devices are out of a specified geographic location.
+Another feature is geofencing capabilities, in which the IT staff can be notified if devices are out of a specified geographic location.

 4. Support for Multiple Devices